pacifics/PassDao/README.md

 - Withdraw function: allows the contractors to withdraw the amounts sent by the Dao.

+- SetFundingRules to set the funding rules according to approved funding proposals.

+- CreateToken to create tokens according to the set funding rules.

 - RewardToken to funders for private fundings by the funding smart contract.

 - Transfer and TransferFrom for the transfer of tokens.